inductiva/inductiva/docs-sources/how-it-works/building-blocks/index.md

 Inductiva provides an API to easily run large-scale computational simulations on the cloud.

-To accomodate different workflows and user preferences, we offer three ways to interact with our API: the **Python Client**, the **Command-Line Interface (CLI)**, and the **Web Console**.
-While each tool can be used independently, they are designed to work together, providing a flexible and unified experience for managing your simulations.
+To accomodate different workflows and user preferences, we offer three ways to interact with our API: the **[Python Client](../../api-functions/api/index.md)**, the **[Command-Line Interface (CLI)](../../api-functions/cli/overview.md)**, and the **Web Console**.
+While each tool can be used independently, they are designed to work together, providing a unified experience for managing your simulations.

 This page explains the purpose of each component and how they all fit together.

-## How It All Connects
+## Architecture Overview

 At the heart of Inductiva is the API that manages all your cloud resources, simulation tasks, and storage.
 The Python Client, CLI, and Web Console are the different interfaces we provide to communicate with these resources.
 This means any action you take in one tool will be immediately reflected in the others.